roboticslab-uc3m/developer-manual/programming.md

 * We prefer modern `std::string` class to alternatives like `char*` or `yarp::os::ConstString`.
 * Store your classes inside a _namespace_ block.
 Our current trend is `roboticslab::` (see https://github.com/roboticslab-uc3m/QA/issues/15).
 * Keep a minimalistic `main()` by implementing your program as an OOP class, see comments on `RFModule` in best practices in [Programming with YARP](programming-with-yarp.md).
 * Create and maintain unit tests for each class.
-We are currently using **gtest**, see [kinematics-dynamics/test/testKdlSolver](https://github.com/roboticslab-uc3m/kinematics-dynamics/tree/develop/test/testKdlSolver.cpp) and [yarp-devices/tests/testTechnosoftIpos](https://github.com/roboticslab-uc3m/yarp-devices/tree/develop/tests/testTechnosoftIpos/testTechnosoftIpos.cpp), which is then integrated with Travis CI.
+We are currently using **gtest**, see [kinematics-dynamics/tests/testKdlSolver](https://github.com/roboticslab-uc3m/kinematics-dynamics/tree/master/tests/testKdlSolver.cpp), which is then integrated with Travis CI.
 * It is recommended to mark a function as DEPRECATED for a month before eliminating it from an API.
 DEPRECATED macros can be generated via CMake as done [here](https://github.com/roboticslab-uc3m/kinematics-dynamics/blob/21f2dde2a38f1d0c1c93703d3619e34c14c3bfcd/CMakeLists.txt#L110-L118), then used within code as [here](https://github.com/roboticslab-uc3m/kinematics-dynamics/blob/21f2dde2a38f1d0c1c93703d3619e34c14c3bfcd/libraries/TeoYarp/ICartesianSolver.h#L29-L33).
 The full procedure, as described at [QA #21](https://github.com/roboticslab-uc3m/QA/issues/21), should be:
   1. Open a [GitHub Issue](github.md#github-issues) wherever the offending function is located.
   1. Label it as `announcement`.